fido-device-onboard/client-sdk-fidoiot/docs/tpm_ownership_transfer.md

 # Ownership Transfer: TO1, TO2 protocols:
-During this time, it is assumed that ownership proxy (.op) file is already transferred from manufacturer server to the owner server and owner server has registered itself to the rendezvous server i.e. TO0 is successful.
-Please refer to `<release-package-dir>/SupplyChainTools/docker_manufacturer/README.md` document for more details.
+During this time, it is assumed that ownership voucher is already transferred from SCT Manufacturer server to the IoT-Platform-SDK server.
+Then, IoT-Platform-SDK registers its association with the client to Rendezvous i.e. TO0 is successful.
+The client, can then proceed with TO1 and TO2 protocols.
+Please refer to [this](https://secure-device-onboard.github.io/docs/protocol-specification/detailed-protocol-description/) for more informtion on Transfer Ownership protocols.
+Please refer to [SCT Manufacturer README](https://github.com/secure-device-onboard/supply-chain-tools/blob/master/README.md) and [IoT-Platform-SDK README](https://github.com/secure-device-onboard/iot-platform-sdk/blob/master/README.md) document for more details on setting up these servers.